Protect My Public Media

 How To Get Involved

 Your voice matters!
-Contact your representatives and sign the petition to protect Ideastream Public Media and all local public media stations.
+Contact your representatives to protect Ideastream Public Media and all local public media stations.
 We’ve made it easy for you.
-The letter is written, the petition is ready.
-All you need to do is sign up and make a difference.
+The letter is written, so all you need to do is hit send to make a difference.
+If possible, please take a moment to customize it, expressing what you value about Ideastream and why you think our service to the community is important.
+The proper representatives for your district will be identified using your address.

 Be an Advocate